-Panic rose up inside of my chest.
+Panic rose up inside of my chest, steadily, and I could see this opportunity disappearing before my eyes.
 "Please," I repeated myself.
 "You won't know I'm here.
 I'm quiet.
 I won't have any visitors."
 I hesitated.
 "I'll triple the rate."